-Here is how a curious problem was solved in Meghalaya, where the climate is hot and humid most of the year, where Cherrapunji was once the wettest place on earth.
-They needed bridges over their little streams and rivers so that people could cross with their belongings and animals.
+Here is how a curious problem was solved in Meghalaya, where the climate is hot and humid most of the year, where

+Ghagae wir was much streams and reverses that people could cross with their belongings and animals.
 As you know, bridges around the world are built of wood, steel and concrete.
 However, in Meghalaya they could not use wood because it would rot, nor could they use metal of any kind or metal nails as these would rust.
 The problem was how to make a strong bridge across fast-moving rivers without wood or metal?

+The solution they found is ingenious, brilliant and so useful!
 They learnt how to train the aerial roots of the Ficus Elastica tree to form a living bridge across the river that would not decay or deteriorate in the humid rainy climate.
 Over several years they had to train, bind and care for their bridge as it linked across the stream, then they placed flat stones on the cradle-like bridge to create an even footpath.
 This living bridge of roots lasts years and uses no dead wood or metal!